punker76/simple-music-player/README.md

 [![Build status](https://img.shields.io/appveyor/ci/punker76/simple-music-player/master.svg?style=flat-square)](https://ci.appveyor.com/project/punker76/simple-music-player/branch/master)
 [![Twitter](https://img.shields.io/badge/twitter-%40punker76-55acee.svg?style=flat-square)](https://twitter.com/punker76)

-This is the next version of simple music player ([SimpleMP](http://jkarger.de/simple-music-player/))
+This is the next version of my simple music player ([SimpleMP](http://jkarger.de/simple-music-player/))

 **SimpleMP** or **Simple Music Player** is a simple and easy to use music player for free.
-It plays the most common music files (mp3, ogg, wma, wav) in a simple way.
+It plays the most common music files (mp3, ogg, wma, wav) in a very simple way, just drag&drop your files or folders on the main screen and start push play...

 Why another music player?
 When I decided to make my first player back in 2005, the Winamp 3 player was to buggy and very slow!
 I stopped developing in 2007.
 I used my favorite programming language Delphi 5 and I learned a lot of new stuff.
 It was a great time and a few people in the Delphi community honored my work :-)
 Unfortunately, the interface of the FMOD sound library was no longer supported for Delphi and I decided to stop working on it.

-After long time, now it's time to make a new one!
+So after long time, it's time to make a new one!

 It's not perfect and many function not yet implemented.